TorXakis/userdocs/latest/_sources/Installation.rst.txt

     $ sudo apt install appimagelauncher

 Now you can launch ``TorXakis`` from the desktop's application menu.

+Note: for AppImage's which are GUI applications you get on first launch the integrate option into the desktop, howevever for AppImage's which are  commandline applications this doesn't happen and you must put the application in ``~/Applications/`` yourself.

 For debian based systems
 ^^^^^^^^^^^^^^^^^^^^^^^^